About the Writing Center

 Writing Center Assistant Director

-Katie is an adjunct English instructor, writer, business owner, and Assistant Director of the Writing Center.
+Kathryn is an adjunct English instructor, writer, business owner, and Assistant Director of the Writing Center.
 She is interested in collecting books, reading, consulting, writing, and coffee.
 She has experience working as a technical writer in both the software and oil industries.
-Katie holds a BA in English, a BS in Computer Science, and an MA English.
+Without her, the Writing Center would quite literally cease to function!
+Kathryn has been the Assistant Director of the Writing Center since 2019 and holds a BA in English, a BS in Computer Science, and an MA English.

 “Mistakes are not shackles that halt one from stepping forward.
 Rather, they are that which sustain and grow one’s heart.”Mavis Vermillion, Fairy Tail by Hiro Mashima